-Programme Co-ordinator: Prof C von Maltzan Tel: 021 808 2034 E-mail: vmaltzan@sun.ac.za
+Programme Leader: Dr I dos Santos Tel: 021 808 2065 E-mail: icds@sun.ac.za

 3.11.9 PhD (French)

 An MA degree in French or an equivalent and relevant qualification as approved by Senate.

 The PhD entails the writing of a dissertation the topic of which is determined in consultation with the Department.